DrwalinPCF/KDG/README.md

 int main()
 {
-  pritf("%s","The Worst Game Ever Will Be Created In Here");
+  printf("%s","The Worst Game Ever Will Be Created In Here");